NihalMohammed79/eztours/readme.md

-# Natours Application
+# ezTours Application

-Built using Node.js, Express, MongoDB, Mongoose and Pug Templates
+A web application where users can login and book tour packages.

+## Built With
+- Node.js
+- Express
+- MongoDB
+- Mongoose

+## Features